 Our goal is to deliver teaching and learning programmes that are informed by current research, are attractive to students from all socioeconomic and cultural backgrounds, and which deliver skills for life.

 Sussex has developed a reputation for innovation and inspiration, and attracts leading thinkers and researchers.
-We have over 2,100 staff, including around 540 teaching and research staff, and 270 research-only staff.
-We have counted three Nobel Prize winners, 13 Fellows of the Royal Society, six Fellows of the British Academy and a winner of the prestigious Crafoord Prize on our faculty.
+We have over 2,100 staff, including around 1,000 teaching and research staff, of which, over 300 are research-only.
+We have counted three Nobel Prize winners, 14 Fellows of the Royal Society, 12 Fellows of the British Academy and a winner of the prestigious Crafoord Prize on our faculty.

 From its foundation, Sussex has had an international perspective to its academic activities and its outlook.
 The University attracts staff and students to its campus from over 120 different countries across the world.
 Nearly a third of staff come from outside the UK.